trustyai-explainability/trustyai-explainability/e2e_tests/README.md

 # Testing Alternate Images
 To test alternate versions of ModelMesh or ModelMesh-Serving, create a new branch of ODH-Manifests, and update the [params.env](https://github.com/RobGeada/odh-manifests/blob/trustyai-pr-images/model-mesh/base/params.env) file to point at the new images.
-Then, point the `trustyai-pr-images-manifests` in `e2e_tests/odh-minimal.yaml` to your branch.
+Then, point the [trustyai-pr-images-manifests uri](https://github.com/trustyai-explainability/trustyai-explainability/blob/406cb7e8967e9b60be4d82eb3a250d35b17f2825/e2e_tests/odh-minimal.yaml#L48) in `e2e_tests/odh-minimal.yaml`] to your branch.